Chronology Protection of Rotating Black Holes in a Viable Lorentz-Violating Gravity: Rotating black hole in the Low-energy sector of non-projectable Ho r ava gravity

 where $\left(\cdots\right)$ is the same factor as in GR.
-Eq.~(\ref{4D_curvature}) shows that the new singularity of $\Si^2=0$ disappears and only the usual ring singularity of $\rho^2=0$ is left in the GR case $\ka= \xi^{-1}$, {\it i.e.}, the Kerr solution, for which physical quantities are the four-dimensional {\it Diff}-invariant ones shown in Eq.~(\ref{4D_curvature}), not the three-dimensional \DiffF~-invariant ones shown in Eq.~(\ref{3D_curvature}).
+Eq.~(\ref{4D_curvature}) shows that the new singularity of $\Si^2=0$ disappears discontinuously and only the usual ring singularity of $\rho^2=0$ is left in the GR case $\ka= \xi^{-1}$, {\it i.e.}, the Kerr solution, for which physical quantities are the four-dimensional {\it Diff}-invariant ones shown in Eq.~(\ref{4D_curvature}), not the three-dimensional \DiffF~-invariant ones shown in Eq.~(\ref{3D_curvature}).
+We also note that the torus singularity is more severe than the usual ring singularity generally because the torus singularity produces extra divergence on top of the ring singularity, if exists, as can be seen in Eq. (\ref{4D_curvature}).

 In the Kerr-Newman-(Anti-)de~Sitter solution in GR described by the metric (\ref{KAdS_ansatz}), $r=r_{\rm h}$ defined by $\Delta_r(r_{\rm h})=0$ is a Killing horizon.
 The regularity of $r=r_{\rm h}$ and the extension of spacetime beyond there are transparently shown in the horizon-penetrating coordinates such as the Doran coordinates~\cite{Doran:1999} or Kerr's original coordinates~\cite{Kerr:1963}.
 (See Ref.~\cite{Visser:2007fj} for a review.)
 We can define the future direction consistently on both sides of the Killing horizon in such horizon-penetrating coordinates, whereas it is not possible in the Boyer-Lindquist coordinates (\ref{KAdS_ansatz}).
 It is a non-trivial problem in our theory (\ref{horava}) if there exist horizon-penetrating coordinates obtained by \DiffF~-invariant coordinate transformations from the Boyer-Lindquist coordinates (\ref{KAdS_ansatz}).
 For this reason, we will study causal properties of our solution independent from the definition of the future direction.